Pathfinder - The Monk Handbook

 - Crane Wing: An extra +4 AC is pretty

-great, even though it only applies to one attack.
-This won't work
+great, even though it only applies to melee attacks.
+You'll need to track

 - Crane Riposte: If you are using Crane Style, you are likely always fighting defensively, which means this is effectively a +1 to your attacks.
-The major benefit is a free attack when you use Crane Wing.
-Because your AC should be fantastic, Crame Wing should be very effective, which means you can probably count on Crane Riposte to get you a free attack almost every time you are attacked.
-However, your enemies will probably realize this quickly, and go looking for softer targets.
+The second benefit is a free attack when you use Crane Wing when you lose the Crane Wing bonus to AC.
+This isn't essential to enjoy Crane Style.

 - Djinni Style:Elemental fist isn't spectacular, and